With fewer customers and large ticket sizes, in the B2B space each customer and their feedback matter significantly more.

 On a scale of 0-10, how likely are you to recommend our brand/product/service to a friend or colleague?

-From this single question, you can understand likelihood of churn, referrals and higher lifetime value.
+From this single question, you can understand the likelihood of churn, referrals, and higher lifetime value.

 Ultimately, that’s the real power of NPS.
 While it can be helpful simply to identify your promoters, passive customers, and detractors, linking your NPS to your revenue data is the game-changer.

 Monetization of NPS is critical to the Account Experience methodology (we'll deep dive into this later), which is core to how B2B brands can leverage NPS to drive real results.